sjmiddlebrook/pockethost/readme.md

 ## Introduction

-PocketHost is the multi-user, multi-tenant hosting tool for PocketBase.
-Run hundreds, even thousands, of PocketBase instances at the same time from a single server.
+PocketHost is the multi-user, multi-tenant PocketBase server.
+Run hundreds, even thousands, of PocketBase instances at the same time on a single server or a global network.

 Features: